kondo-lab/Edge-GPL/Graph_Lib_Sources/Readme.txt

             - Function: Add a new vertex to the graph.
             - Input: Vertex name.
             - Output: Status of the requested operation. (success/fail)
-            - Note: Does not add a new vertex if the suplied vertex anme already exists.
+            - Note: Does not add a new vertex if the supplied vertex name already exists.
         CMD_REMOVE_VERTEX:
-            - Function: Remove a vertex fromt the graph.
+            - Function: Remove a vertex from the graph.
             - Input: Vertex name.
             - Output: Status of the requested operation. (success/fail)
             - Note: Operation fails if the vertex does not exist.